 In order to proactively manage performance progress and improvement on ESG subjects, as well as to proactively manage stakeholders, the company uses a series of CR relevant principles, standards, management systems, and certifications.
 The NOVOMATIC AG Group uses a variety of standards and tools to manage ESG subjects across its numerous international production locations and operational subsidiaries.
-As a base for Group-wide CR & ESG management, NOVOMATIC uses relevant standards and guidelines, such as the Sustainable Development Goals (SDGs), the principles of the UN Global Compact (UNGC), the Global Reporting Initiative standards, the guidelines on non-financial reporting as published by the European Commission, and also the Austrian Law on the Improvement of Sustainability and Diversity (NaDiVeG).
+As a base for Group-wide CR & ESG management, NOVOMATIC uses

+In May, 2021, ISS ESG awarded NOVOMATIC a C rating, placing it in the top 40% electronics inrelevant standards and guidelines, such as the Sustainable Development Goals (SDGs), the principles of the UN Global Compact (UNGC), the Global Reporting Initiative standards, the guidelines on non-financial reporting as published by the European Commission, and also the Austrian Law on the Improvement of Sustainability and Diversity (NaDiVeG).